Onboarding New Products

 Step 8: Resubmit the product, if necessary

-If your submission is rejected, you may correct any errors and repeat the submission process to re-submit it.
+If your submission failed further validations and was rejected, you may correct any errors and repeat the submission process to re-submit it.

 Warning